jessicareinh/jessicareinh/README.md

-# Hello, world. :-)
+# Hello, world.
-I am Jessica from Hamburg and I am exciting to learn a lot about ✨ Web Development✨
+I am from Hamburg and I am exciting to learn a lot about ✨ Web Development✨

-Just started the web development bootcamp at Neue Fische. 🪅🪩
+Just started the web development bootcamp at Neue Fische. 🧜🪩

 Today I learned about: